 Macbeth and halloween.
 Shakespeare’s “double, double toil and trouble; fire burn, and cauldron bubble” – describe the actions of casting the spell in the first line and boiling up a potion to make it work in the second, to ensnare Macbeth’s soul.

 The cat embroidery designs are from Kara’s Kreations.

 The design was a random one – I had embroidered the designs and then started putting the quilt together.
 The appliqué “bubbles” were added to further the cauldron bubble idea, and I had the stunning fabric of witches and brooms in my stash.
+I believe this is my first quilt where circles are prominent.
 From there it simply came together, and is a favourite in the house.
 Proudly displayed on the pool table for visitors before they start their game.

-Subscribe to the LQF circle to stay up to date on what’s happening on the farm.
+Subscribe to the our mailing list to stay up to date on what’s happening on the farm.